heroku/netrc/Readme.md

     n = Netrc.read("sample.netrc")

 If the file doesn't exist, Netrc.read will return an empty object.

+If the filename ends in ".gpg", it will be decrypted using [GPG](http://www.gnupg.org/).
+If an encrypted version of the given netrc file is found and GPG is installed, it will be used instead.

 Read the user's default netrc file (`$HOME/.netrc` on Unix;
 `%HOME%\_netrc` on Windows):